 Summary – Three-phase vs single-phase supply.

-The three-phase supply consists of three sinusoidal patterns which are 120 degrees out of phase to each other.
+The three-phase supply consists of three sinusoidal patterns which are 120 degrees out of phase with each other.
 Single-phase supply consists of one of the three sinusoidal patterns in s three-phase along with neutral.
 An AC system in which all voltages vary at the same sinusoidal pattern is known as a single-phase system.
 It is basically a two-wire AC power system.
-A three-phase AC electric system is a three-wire system consists of three power circuits, with their sinusoidal voltage pattern varying 120 degrees apart from each other.
+A three-phase AC electric system is a three-wire system consisting of three power circuits, with their sinusoidal voltage pattern varying 120 degrees apart from each other.
 Three-phase supply can have either three wires or four wires.
-Single-phase supply is used to power small residential and commercial loads whereas three-phase supply is used to power large industrial loads.
+Single-phase supply is used to power small residential and commercial loads whereas a three-phase supply is used to power large industrial loads.